su8/pinky-bar/README.md

 Will mention that you can add **--with-mpd** too, but scroll a few lines up, re-read **Installation for anything else** and see the tmux snapshot.

-Choosing this 3rd method of installation it is up to you where, how to start and use the system information that's produced by pinky-bar.
+By choosing this 3rd installation method it is up to you where, how to start and use the system information that's produced by pinky-bar.

 ---